psu13/mutable-hakyll/posts/i-apologize-to-sonly.md

 attached to because they used floppy disks for stoage.
 Imagine digital photos small enough to fit on a 3.5 inch floppy disk.

-Sony also made the now completely deservedly forgotten "memory stick" storage device when everyone else was playing in compact flash cards.
+Sony also made the now completely and deservedly forgotten "memory stick" storage device when everyone else was playing in compact flash cards.
 This was also a reason to never use Sony cameras.